syncfusion-content/windowsforms-docs/WindowsForms/Grid/CommentTip.md

 ![](CommentTip_images/CommentTip_img2.png)

 ### Adding image to comment tip
-An image can be added to the comment tip windows by setting the `CommentImage` property value.
+An image can be added to the comment tip window by setting the `CommentImage` property.
 {% tabs %}
 {% highlight c# %}
 //Adding comment tip by setting the CommentImage